Sometimes, during labor or delivery, complications arise in which the baby suffers an injury. In some cases, medical malpractice is involved.

 Our birth injury lawyers have extensive experience in many of the causes of birth trauma.
 Please follow the links to our special sections on birth injuries, as well as to our results pages discussing specific case where we have successfully represented children and brought financial relief to families devastated by these tragic forms of medical malpractice.

 It is important for parents to know that our representation does not end at a settlement or verdict.
 We use our experience to assist our clients in handling the compensation that they are awarded.
 Although children afflicted with cerebral palsy and other birth injuries can lead very productive lives, the reality is that children suffering from these heartbreaking injuries often need constant supervision or skilled assistance throughout their full and productive lives.
 We work closely with various pediatric experts, banking institutions and attorneys to establish support systems and trust accounts to meet our clients’ individualized needs.
 We ensure that the child and family have the proper housing, transportation, education and therapeutic needs to fulfill their requirements.

 How Can We Help You?

-If your child was stillborn and you suspect that the death resulted because a doctor, nurse, or other health care provider failed to provide adequate care during the pregnancy, or during labor and delivery, you should immediately contact our office.
-Our competent and caring staff will be able to help you understand whether your child's stillbirth was the result of a health care provider's negligence, in which case we will also be able to assist you in pursuing the compensation you deserve.
+If your child has suffered a birth injury and you suspect it resulted because a doctor, nurse, or other health care provider failed to provide adequate care during the pregnancy, or during labor and delivery, you should immediately contact our office.
+Our competent and caring staff will be able to help you understand whether your child's stillbirth was the result of a healthcare provider's negligence, in which case we will also be able to assist you in pursuing the compensation you deserve.